mantidproject/documents/Presentations/NOBUGS_2016/Abstracts/minimizers_mantid_nobugs2016.md

 scientific areas, and also further visualization of fitting results.
-Furthermore, on the basis of our comparisons, we intend to incorporate a new, flexible minimizer, RAL-NLLS, whose aim is to improve the reliability and broaden the functionality of Mantid's fitting system.
+Furthermore, on the basis of our comparisons, we intend to incorporate a new, flexible minimizer, RAL-NLLS, whose aim is to improve the reliability and broaden the functionality of the Mantid fitting system.